lfn3/personal-site/content/cv.md

 draft = false
 title = "Curriculum Vitae"
 type = "cv"
+canonifyurls = true
 +++

 I'm a 25-year-old developer.
 I've been writing code for almost 15 years now, beginning by learning C++ as a child and later switching to python, before picking up C# at my previous employer.
 At the moment I'm writing (and loving) Clojure full-time, after dabbling with it for several years in my spare time.

 Previously in my spare time I spent some time learning Go, producing all sorts of odds and ends, some of which can be found on [Github](https://github.com/lfn3).
 Lately I've begun to put my learnings into words and hopefully impart some wisdom in the process, which you can take a look at on [this site](/).
 I've also been organizing the local [Clojure meetup](http://www.meetup.com/Auckland-Clojure/), putting together talks and workshops.

-At present I'm not actively looking for new opportunities, but if your company is using Clojure and/or Clojurescript in production, think your team is as passionate about the craft of programming as I am, can offer challenging problems, and regularly contribute back to open source, feel free to get in touch.
+I'm actively looking for new opportunities, particularly involving functional programming on the JVM.
+If you think your team is passionate about the craft of programming, can offer challenging problems, and contributes back to open source, please to get in touch.

 ## Employment
 ### Devloper at [LiveOps](https://www.liveopscloud.com/)